justin-richling/ADF-Tutorial/_sources/README.md

 There is a reference section that is meant to dive deeper into aspects of the ADF as well as a Frequently Asked Questions (FAQ) section at the end for some common questions/gotchas that can arise from using the ADF.

-Feel free to explore this tutorial in any order you wish, but the layout is as follows:
+<h5>Feel free to explore this tutorial in any order you wish, but the layout is as follows:</h5>

 <h3><u>Intro to the ADF</u></h3>